valerio-oliveira/dataops-trail/README.md

 ## Presentation

+It is been a while since my last update to this project.
+After a lot of working and studies obligations, and other compromises, I'm rolling up my sleeves again after a hiatus of two months.

-This project is a landmark on my career as a DataOps Engineer, a role that I didn't even know that exists one week ago and pushed me to decide to learn and embrace the DevOps practices and tools: concepts that I know from my coleagues of a DevOps squad close to me.
+This project is a landmark on my career as a DataOps Engineer, a role that I didn't even know that exists one week before I started it, and pushed me to decide to learn and embrace the DevOps practices and tools: concepts that I know from my coleagues of a DevOps squad close to me.

 Just to mention my previous experience before taking this chalenge, appart from being a database administrator I am a software developer, and I've recently achieved the Azure AZ-900 and DP-900 certifications, both giving me a general understanding of cloud computing.

 ## Table of contents

 This table of contents is under construction.
-Unchecked items aren't documented yet, as well as checked items may probably be weakly documented.
+Unchecked items are not documented yet, besides checked items may probably be weakly documented.

 - [x] [Project description](#project-description)
 - [x] [Project tree](#project-tree)